beeware/briefcase/docs/how-to/code-signing/android.rst

 You should change the password.
 It is most critical to limit who has access to the keystore file, but changing the password is also important.

-.. admonition:: Android Keystore Password

-  Previously, it has been considered safe to use the default password.
-However, recent advancements in SHA-1 attacks make that inadvisable.

 See :doc:`Publishing your app <../publishing/android/>` for instructions on using this key to upload an app to the Google Play store.